SanderTeunissen/DHA-Calculator/README.md

 -----

-The DHA Calculator application is written as the first app of the course Develop a Hybrid App of the fall 2018 implementation of the minor Mobile Application Development at the Hogeschool of Arnhem and Nijmegen.
+The DHA Calculator application is written as the first app of the course Develop a Hybrid App of the fall 2018 implementation of the minor Mobile Application Development at the HAN University of Applied Sciences.

 ![Calculator on iPad](./assets/ipad-app-screen.png)